yvelasco/testing3/publications/index.md

 {% comment %} The variable below will be modified later. {% endcomment %}
 {% assign non_grant_citations = all_citations %}

-## Grant-Specific Publications
+## Publications Related to This Project’s Core Scope

-The following publications are directly linked to this grant's scope and objectives.
+These publications align with the central aims of this project.
 They showcase the key findings and innovations that this project is contributing to the field of computer science education:

 {% for doi in grant_citations %}
   {% include citation.html lookup=doi style="rich" %}